How to Create a Compelling Nonprofit Vision Statement | Step-By-Step Guide (Tips + Examples)

 3. It’s the pinnacle.

 Vision statements fill a vital need for a nonprofit organization.
 For instance, when setting a broader strategic plan for the organization, one can get bogged down in the day-to-day details of running an organization.
-The vision statement helps you zoom out and think big picture, allowing you to more easily set long-term goals.

-Vision statements are the pinnacle of the funnel, meaning that ideally, everything else – your goals, strategies, and tactics, should be contributing towards the vision.
+The vision statement helps you zoom out and think of the big picture, allowing you to more easily set long-term goals.
+Vision statements are the pinnacle of the funnel, meaning that ideally, everything else should be contributing towards them (goals, strategies, tactics, etc.).

 4. It helps your donors feel like heroes.